-The pool is more than the minimum amount that can be paid to each Councillor, so the Council must then decide how to allocate the rest of the money between elected members.
+The pool is more than the minimum amount that can be paid to each Councillor, so the Council recommends to the Remuneration Authority on how to how to allocate the rest of the money between elected members.
 The Remuneration Authority also directly sets the pay of the mayor.

 Anita is the Mayor of Porirua City.
-She was elected in 2019 for a term of three years.
+She was elected in 2019, and reelected in 2022 for a term of three years.
 Say kia ora when you spot her.

 The Mayor can also:

 Councillors are here to represent your views.
 Have a yarn with them about your ideas for your local area when you see them.

 The Mayor appoints the Deputy Mayor at the first Council meeting after the local body election.
 The Deputy Mayor has the same roles as other councillors, but fulfils the Mayor’s responsibilities if they’re absent or incapacitated, or if the office of Mayor is vacant.